aramisgithub/questpresentation/script/document.md

 Mulan does not have a person that constantly guards her, while Odysseus does.
 This may be an indication that Odysseus' struggles will be so much more difficult that he needs others to guard him, unlike Mulan whose childish little "adventures" do not really amount to much.
+Of course, this may not be the case, and Odysseus is just a little wuss and needs *divine aid*.

 # Crossing the threshold